leokan92/pdppo/README.md

 Please note that due to the stochastic nature of the environments and training process, the results might not be identical, but they should be within a similar range.

 ## Contact
-For any additional questions, you can reach me at email@example.com
+For any additional questions, you can reach me at leonardo.felizardo@usp.br